ja2/ja2.github.io/splatomatic/splatomatic.markdown

 custom_splash: true
 ---

-# Splat-O-Matic App Family
+# Splat-O-Matic Family

-Splat-O-Matic is family of apps all sharing the same basic engine, but with a variety of topical themes.
+Splat-O-Matic is family of apps all sharing the same game engine, but with a variety of topical themes.

 The currently available games are: